Asedem/Asedem/concept/AUTOBALL.md

 The original Timer design from the 2010-2014 seasons looked like:
 ![Original timer design](../assets/autoball/timerOrigianl.png)
-<br>I tried to replicate it and not it looks a bit like this:
+<br>I tried to replicate it and now it looks a bit like this:
 ![Original timer design](../assets/autoball/timerConcept.png)
 <details>
     <summary>The SVG code for the image</summary>